giantswarm/linkerd-control-plane-app/README.md

 helm install --namespace linkerd -n linkerd giantswarm-playground-catalog/linkerd2-app
 ```

+Make sure to add the neccessary annotations and labels to your namespace.
+Check out file [helm/linkerd2-app/templates/namespace.yaml](helm/linkerd2-app/templates/namespace.yaml) as example.

 ## Configuration

 If you are deploying this chart on top of Linkerd's CNI driver then you must enable this
 behaviour by setting `global.cniEnabled: true`.

+Make sure you align the `global.namespace` value with the namespace you're planning to install this
+app to.

 ### Note: